-The woodland is also notable for its mature Yellow Birch and its wide variety of fern species.
+The woodland is also notable for its mature Yellow Birch (Betula alleghaniensis) and its wide variety of fern species.
 Many Jack-in-the-Pulpit and Trilliums bloom in the spring.

 Kemp Woodland is a Natural Environment Area owned by the City of Ottawa.
 There are no formal trails in Kemp Woodland although some rudimentary routes are marked with orange trail markers.
 Trees frequently come down across the routes.
 Access Kemp Woodland from the Transcanada Trail either near the high school or at the other end opposite Carberry Drive.
 Both entrances are near interpretive signs.